ITU-DevOps-Team/ITU-DevOps/report/docs/content/systems-perspective.md

 ## Architecture

-During the course we had to rewrite both the user facing app - `minitwit` and the one used for the simulator - `minitwit-api`.
-The high level architecture can be provided by context diagrams.
+During the course, we had to rewrite both the user facing app - `minitwit` and the one used for the simulator - `minitwit-api`.
+The high-level architecture can be provided by context diagrams.

 ![minitwit context diagram](https://i.imgur.com/O0GxNJL.png)